-4 and 5 warnings to be recorded on SIMS as behaviour incidents.
+4 and 5 warnings to be recorded on Arbor as behaviour incidents.

-CONSEQUENCES after 4 warnings - Sent to the Assistant Headteacher to complete a reflection sheet (see appendix 3) and reflect on their behaviour choices.
+CONSEQUENCES after 4 warnings - Sent to a senior teacher/ behaviour supervisor on duty to complete a reflection sheet (see appendix 3) and reflect on their behaviour choices.
 A restorative meeting to be arranged when appropriate.

-These are to be shared with the appropriate staff and stored in children's' records in the class file.
+These are to be shared with the appropriate staff and stored in children's records in the class file.
 These will be monitored by the SLT and SENDCO.
-The Reflection/ Restorative Forms, alongside with Class Dojo/SIMS reports, will be used to track times, frequency and the nature of the incidents.
+The Reflection/ Restorative Forms, alongside with Class Dojo/Arbor reports, will be used to track times, frequency and the nature of the incidents.